freedomofpress/securedrop/docs/source.rst

 Source Guide
 ============

-.. todo:: There's a lot more to it than this, but we begin to
+.. todo:: There's a lot more to it than this, but then we begin to
           duplicate content from individual organization's landing
           pages and Micah's Intercept article.
 For example: what computer should you use? what network should you be on? etc.